frakbot/FWeather/README.md

  * Deutsch (by Aaron Gerlach)
  * English (by Frakbot)
  * Italian (by Frakbot)

-The following languages will be available from v2.1:
  * Romanian (by BruceLee)
  * Spanish (by Anon)